Dehydrated & Dehydration

 - Dress cool.
 Wear loose fitting clothing and lightly colored — preferably made of cotton or a sweat-wicking material (designed to pull sweat away from your skin).
 Stay away from dark-colored clothing like black and dark blue — they soak up sunlight and heat.

-- If you're playing center field, practicing your back-hand, or ruling the playground for more than 60-minutes, get an extra energy boost from sports drinks.
+- If you're playing center field, practicing your back-hand, or in the playground for more than an hour get an extra energy boost from sports drinks.
 They help to replace the water you've lost during strenuous activity.

 - Most importantly, listen to your body.
 If you feel weak, dizzy, or thirsty, take a break in the shade, grab your water bottle, and tell a grown-up.